William Tobias Ringeltaube: Final trip

 On 23 January 1816, Ringeltaube expressed his desire to return to his homeland to his congregation members.
-He handed over all the responsibility to Vedamonikam Desikar.
-On 5 February 1816, he sailed from Kollam to Chennai.
-When the ship arrived at Manakudi, He remembered the debt he had written on the wall of his house.
+He handed over all the responsibility to Vedamonikam, who ran the mission for the next two years.
+On 5 February 1816, Ringeltaube sailed from Kollam to Chennai.
+When the ship arrived at Manakudi, he remembered the debt he had written on the wall of his house.
 He asked the sailor to stop the ship and he travelled to Mylaudy where he destroyed the debt account.
 Afterwards, he again sailed to Chennai.

-The pastor reached Sri Lanka from Chennai and wrote a letter to his sister.
-He then reached Malacca from Sri Lanka.
-Again, he wrote a letter to her sister and the London Missionary Society Treasurer, Joseph Kokson.
-He left Malacca, and travelled to Batavia on September 27, 1816.
+He then travelled from Chennai to Sri Lanka and then to Malacca and then to Batavia on September 27, 1816.

 Death

 The exact circumstances of his death are unknown.
 The most common belief is that he died of liver failure on the voyage to South Africa and was buried at sea.
-Proof of this includes the ship's daily diary which records that a passenger died.
+The ship's daily diary recorded that a passenger died.
 There is also a belief that he arrived safely in Cape Town and spent four years there before dying in 1820.

 Legacy

 His work was continued by the LMS missionaries Charles Mead and Richard Knill; Mead extended Ringeltaube's educational work and established the LMS Seminary at Nagercoil, as well as the LMS Press.
-The LMS press was one of a kind in Travancore, capturing the king's attention who in turn invited missionaries to establish a government press.
+The LMS Press was one of a kind in Travancore, capturing the king's attention who in turn invited missionaries to establish a government press.
 Charles and Johanna Mead served in Travancore for 56 years, opening churches and schools throughout the area.

-Ringeltaube Vethamonikam Memorial Church, Mylaudy and Ringeltaube Memorial Higher Secondary School in Mylaudy are named after him; the CSI Kanyakumari Diocese also holds a Ringeltaube Convention and an annual memorial service on 25 April (Ringletaube day) at Mylaudy church.
+Ringeltaube Vethamonikam Memorial Church, Mylaudy and Ringeltaube Memorial Higher Secondary School in Mylaudy are named after him; the CSI Kanyakumari Diocese also holds a Ringeltaube Convention and an annual memorial service on 25 April (Ringeltaube day) at Mylaudy church.